mauricege/nix-pyllow/README.md

 Many scarred NixOS believers have at least considered to (partly) renounce the church's teachings and resort to `steam-run ./my-unpatched-binary` – or finally enable [nix-ld](https://github.com/nix-community/nix-ld), sacrificing purity for their own mental wellbeing.

-**nix-pyllow** is a [flake-parts](https://github.com/hercules-ci/flake-parts) module extending [devshell](https://github.com/numtide/devshell) that fully **embraces unpatched binaries** to make Python tooling **just work** on NixOS.
+**nix-pyllow** is a [flake-parts](https://github.com/hercules-ci/flake-parts) module that fully **embraces unpatched binaries** to make Python tooling **just work** on NixOS.
 It leaves installing the whole Python tool chain to capable package managers ([uv](https://github.com/astral-sh/uv) or [pixi](https://prefix.dev/pixi)).
 Runtime dependencies are provided either through `nix-ld` or by wrapping the package managers in `buildFHSEnv`.
 This makes the package managers fully usable from a regular devShell – with support for [direnv](https://direnv.net/).
 As both pixi and uv encourage a `[pixi|uv] run [executable]` workflow, this also makes your project's python code run seamlessly.

-It works by inspecting your devshell's packages attribute and either:
+It provides a `pyllow.shells.<name>` submodule which generates devShells with working uv and/or pixi by either:

 1. Wrapping uv and pixi in `buildFHSEnvBubblewrap` with your packages in `targetPkgs` and prepending those wrappers to your PATH